Gondola no Uta: In popular culture

 It was used as a theme song in Akira Kurosawa's 1952 film Ikiru.
 The terminally ill protagonist, played by Takashi Shimura, initially sings this romantic ballad as an expression of loss, and at the end with great contentment.
 His final performance of the song has been described as "iconic."

-The song is also referenced in the Japanese manga titled, Fushigi Yūgi Genbu Kaiden.
+The song is also referenced in the Japanese manga titled Fushigi Yûgi: Genbu Kaiden.

-This music is also used in a Japanese Drama titled "Haikei Chichiue sama".
+This music is also used in a Japanese drama titled Haikei, Chichiue-sama.

-The song is sung in Clemens Klopfensteins's film, Macao (1988).
+The song is sung in Clemens Klopfenstein's film Macao (1988).

-The song was also used in the Japanese TV show titled, Otomen.
+The song was also used in the Japanese TV show titled Otomen.

 The line "fall in love maidens" (Koi seyo otome) is used as the subtitle of the video game Sakura Wars 4.

-From the song, the phrase "Life is short, fall in love maidens..."
+From the song, the phrase "Life is short, fall in love, maidens..."
 (Inochi mijikashi, koi seyo otome...) gained some popularity during the 1990s in Japan.
 Especially the phrase "Koi Seyo Otome" has been used as the title for several songs and a Japanese television drama.

-In the anime series Kirby: Right Back at Ya!, Episode 42, King Dedede sings a version of the famous phrase "Life is short, fall in love maidens..."
+In the anime series Kirby: Right Back at Ya!, Episode 42, King Dedede sings a version of the famous phrase "Life is short, fall in love, maidens..."
 (Inochi mijikashi, koi seyo otome...) but replaces "otome" with his own name, "Dedede".
 He sings this song on a swing set he built similar to the one in the film.
-However, this was only in the original dub and was not translated into English.
+However, this was only in the original version and was not translated into English.

 The lyrics of the song were used in the novel Boogiepop and Others, as the leitmotif of Kamikishiro Naoko, one of the characters.

-In the anime, Kitsutsuki Tanteidokoro (Woodpecker Detective Office), the song was recreated by the group "Now On Air" with mostly similar lyrics.
+In the anime Kitsutsuki Tanteidokoro (Woodpecker Detective's Office), the song was recreated by the group "Now On Air" with mostly similar lyrics.

-In the game, Bungou to Alchemist, Yoshii Isamu (based on the real life poet who wrote the lyrics of the song) recites the famous phrase, "Life is short, fall in love maidens..."
+In the game Bungō to Alchemist (Bungo and Alchemist), character Yoshii Isamu (based on the real-life poet who wrote the lyrics of the song) recites the famous phrase, "Life is short, fall in love, maidens..."
 (Inochi mijikashi, koi seyo otome...) as one of the log in lines that plays when a player logs into the game.